withtally/docs/user-guides/deploying-daos/how-to-pick-governor-parameters.md

 The purpose of the threshold is to prevent spam proposals and to make sure that anyone making a proposal has either direct economic exposure or trust from delegators.
 Some DAOs set the proposal threshold to 0 to lower the barriers to participating.

 Picking a good Proposal Threshold depends on the distribution of delegated voting power, which might be hard to know before the DAO gets off the ground.
-Once the distribution of voting power is known, it’s a good idea to have a medium-size group of delegates over the threshold.
+Once the distribution of voting power is known, it’s a good idea to have a medium-sized group of delegates over the threshold.
 DAOs on Tally typically set their Proposal Threshold to a place where at least 5-10 delegates have enough voting power to make a proposal.

 {% hint style="info" %}
-If there isn't anyone more voting power than the proposal threshold, one option is to have people to delegate to an Autonomous Proposal, which is a smart contract that can make a proposal when it gets enough delegations.
+If there isn't anyone with more voting power than the proposal threshold, one option is to have people to delegate to an Autonomous Proposal, which is a smart contract that can make a proposal when it gets enough delegations.
 Learn more about autonomous proposals in [this blog post from Compund](https://medium.com/compound-finance/compound-autonomous-proposals-354e7a2ad6b7).
 {% endhint %}

 ### **How to pick the Quorum**&#x20;